 Though it has taken several years for trails to be restored to normal, off-trail hiking remains seriously impacted because of the tangle of dead trees to wade through, as well as the danger of “snags”, or trees ready to topple onto unsuspecting hikers.
 Because of the enormity of the cleanup needed, this situation is not likely to change in the near future.

-Twenty years ago, thick forests were everywhere in the Pine Ridge.
+Twenty-five years ago, thick forests were everywhere in the Pine Ridge.
 Today the living trees are more often found in pockets or islands among the stands of dead trees.
 The magnitude of the destruction coupled with the degree of difficulty of removing dead trees from these remote, steep and rugged areas have made cleanup a very expensive and time-consuming effort for state and federal agencies.
 Many private landowners have done little to clean up their properties because of the expense.
 Government agencies have offered landowners financial assistance for the cleanup.
 But the response has been limited and the efforts continue to slowly move on.

 Because the forests were allowed to grow so thick for so many years, even the burned areas still present risks for additional fires.
 The areas of healthy trees still left in the forests are of great concern to forest management officials.
 These trees can provide seedlings for forest regeneration.
 But, all the fire damage has amplified the concern to thin even the healthy forest areas in order to minimize the impact of future fires that are almost certain to happen in this dry region.

 Ranger Buskirk correctly pointed out that more than 100 years ago, forests in the Pine Ridge region were controlled by nature.
 Studies demonstrated that the density of trees then was about 24 per acre.
 Historical photos of the Pine Ridge displayed in area museums would back up what the studies show.